jolenezheng/BinBuddies/README.md

 you can then access the project at http://localhost:9000/

 (google cloud api json and keys must be present to use the google cloud vision api)

+Run the following command, and replace [PATH] with the file path of the JSON file that contains your service account key.
+This variable only applies to your current shell session, so if you open a new session, set the variable again.

+### `export GOOGLE_APPLICATION_CREDENTIALS=[PATH]`